STAR LABORATORY

 Research assistant

-Joline (she/her) is in the second year of her bachelor's degree in psychology at the University of Montreal.
+Joline (she/her) is in the third year of her bachelor's degree in psychology at the University of Montreal.
 She joined the team to learn more about the world of research and to contribute to studies about sexuality and addictions.
 She is passionate about compulsive sexual behaviors and mental health disorder as well as their influence on the dynamics of intimate relationships.
-Her goal is to continue her graduate studies in psychology or sexology.
+Her goal is to continue her graduate studies in psychology.

 Picture